A Conic Model for Electrolyzer Scheduling: Conclusion

 \section{Conclusion}

-An accurate representation of the non-linear and non-convex hydrogen production curve of the electrolyzer, which captures the relationship between power consumption and hydrogen production, is essential for its optimal scheduling.
-The current state-of-the-art modeling approach of the hydrogen production curve is based on piece-wise linear approximation.
-This approach requires to carefully select the number and the location of linearization points, which impacts the accuracy of dispatch decisions and the computational complexity.
+An accurate representation of the nonlinear and nonconvex hydrogen production curve of the electrolyzer, which captures the relationship between power consumption and hydrogen production, is essential for its optimal scheduling.
+The current state-of-the-art modeling approach of the hydrogen production curve is based on piecewise linear approximation.
+This approach requires carefully selecting the number and the location of linearization points, which impacts the accuracy of dispatch decisions and the computational complexity.
 The accuracy increases with the number of linearization segments at the expense of adding one binary variable per segment.
 For our case study, we found out that using at least ten linearization segments yields sufficiently accurate dispatch decisions.
-To further highlight computational issues raised by the number of binary variables in the state-of-the-art piece-wise linear approximation, we developed a two-stage stochastic program where renewable power production uncertainty is modeled via scenarios.
+To further highlight computational issues raised by the number of binary variables in the state-of-the-art piecewise linear approximation, we developed a two-stage stochastic program where renewable power production uncertainty is modeled via scenarios.
 We showed that by growing the number of scenarios and therefore the number of binary variables (indicating active segments for every scenario), the computational time increases significantly, imposing a serious barrier.

 This paper proposes two modeling approaches for the hydrogen production curve based on convex relaxations.
-The first one, $\mathrm{HYP}$-$\mathrm{L}$, is a linear relaxation of the state-of-the-art piece-wise linear approximation $\mathrm{HYP}$-$\mathrm{MIL}$, which does not require binary variables.
-Although this leads to a significantly improved computational performances compared to $\mathrm{HYP}$-$\mathrm{MIL}$, it still requires choosing the number and location of linearization points.
-Additionally, the high number of segments needed to ensure accuracy of the solution impacts the computational performance of large-scale problems.
+The first one, $\mathrm{HYP}$-$\mathrm{L}$, is a linear relaxation of the state-of-the-art piecewise linear approximation $\mathrm{HYP}$-$\mathrm{MIL}$, which does not require binary variables.
+Although this leads to a significantly improved computational performance compared to $\mathrm{HYP}$-$\mathrm{MIL}$, it still requires choosing the number and location of linearization points.
+Additionally, the high number of segments needed to ensure the accuracy of the solution impacts the computational performance of large-scale problems.